Policy

 Small Electrical Appliances and Equipment

 A small appliance is a portable or semi-portable machine, generally used on table-tops, counter-tops, or other platforms, to accomplish a household task.
-Examples include the following: hot plates, microwave ovens, toaster ovens, toasters, fans, lamps, electric kettles, coffeemakers, lamps, and humidifiers.
+Examples include but are not limited to the following:

 All appliances allowed for use and utilized in office breakrooms or kitchenettes shall carry a commercial use listing unless utilized in a private residential property.
 Please refer to University College Housing for restrictions in residence halls.